giucal/bitter/README.md

     python3 bitter.py generate > bitter-key

-Since encrypting and decrypting requires a key and an input, bitter expects one to provide either the `-k` or `-i` option.
+Encryption and decryption require a key and an input.
+Bitter expects you to provide either the `-k` or `-i` option.
 The two are mutually exclusive:

   - `-k <file>` sets bitter to read the key from the first line of `<file>` and the input from stdin.